gauravmm/HT1632-for-Arduino/README.md

 1. Support for direct pixel access and primitive drawing.
 2. Support for advanced transitions (moving entire screen contents around with a single command).
-3. Support for fonts taller than 8px.
+3. Test support for fonts taller than 8px.
 4. Allow `FONT_8X4_END` arrays to be either 2-byte `int`s or 1-byte `uint8_t`s